Last updated 2009/11/07

 Launch the installer, and choose Customize.

-Select only DeployStudio Runtime (plus any mandatory greyed-out options).
+Select only the mandatory greyed-out options.

 Install the software.